-- £292.11 per month Universal Credit whilst living with his parents plus his wages; or - £577.46 per month Universal Credit whilst living in his own rented accommodation plus his wages.
-From this he would have to pay his rent (£320.00 per month) and council tax (See page 13 for more information on the council tax).
+- £311.68 per month Universal Credit whilst living with his parents plus his wages; or - £581.23 per month Universal Credit whilst living in his own rented accommodation plus his wages.

+From his Universal Credit and wages he would have to pay his rent (£320.00 per month) and his council tax.

-With an assessment of 'limited capability for work' (with or without 'limited capability for work-related activity') Ardy would be entitled to a greater amount of Universal Credit whilst living with his parents because his Work Allowance would be greater (Higher Work Allowance £631.00 per month vs. Lower Work Allowance £379.00 per month).
-Living at home, Ardy would now be £442.00 per month (£102.00 per week) 'better off' working because in effect all his earnings would be disregarded.
-Whilst living in rented accommodation he would be £407.35 per month (£94.00 per week) 'better off' working than not working because only £34.65 per month of his wages would be taken into account.
+With an assessment of 'limited capability for work' (with or without 'limited capability for work-related activity') Ardy would be entitled to a greater amount of Universal Credit whilst living with his parents because his Work Allowance would be greater (Higher Work Allowance £673.00 per month vs. Lower Work Allowance £404.00 per month).
+Living at home, Ardy would now be £495.73 per month (£114.39 per week) 'better off' working because in effect all his earnings would be disregarded.
+Whilst living in rented accommodation he would be £543.08 per month (£125.32 per week) 'better off' working than not working because only £50.45 per month of his wages would be taken into account.